zuplo/docs/docs/articles/testing-api-key-authentication.md

-When running API key Authentication locally, if you [link](/docs/cli/local-development) the project to an project the same API Key Bucket used in working copy will also be used for local development.
+When running API key Authentication locally, if you [link](/docs/cli/local-development) the project to an project the same API Key The same bucket will be shared by both your development (working copy) environment and local development.

 ## Setting the API Key Bucket Name